Capital City: Reykjavík

 Since both the UK and Iceland are members of the EEA, you can take advantage of the healthcare system during your first six months of residency in the country.
 You must apply for the health insurance to be transferred from the country from which you’re moving.
 What you have to do is obtain the E104 form which confirms the insurance periods.

 However, people who move there from countries outside of the EEA must live in Iceland without public health insurance for the first six months.
-They have to pay for private insurance until the end of the sixth month, because only people who have been legally resident in Iceland for six months can automatically become members of the social insurance system.
+They have to pay for private insurance until the end of the sixth month, because only people who have been legally residents in Iceland for six months can automatically become members of the social insurance system.

 The insurance is pretty broad and covers a lot of the expenses one might have for medical reasons.
 Based on the type of prescribed medicine, you pay a specified fee between 0 and 100% of the bill.